Charles O'Conor (historian): Early life

+Charles O'Conor was born in 1710, in near Kilmactrany in the County Sligo, to Denis O'Conor of Bellanagare a scion of a cadet branch of the land-owning family of O'Conor Don, and Mary O'Rourke daughter of Colonel Count Tiernan O'Rourke, The O'Rourke (d. in 1702 at the Battle of Luzzara fighting for the armies of the Holy Roman Emperor) and Isabella MacDonagh daughter of Captain Brian MacDonagh of Ballindoon, county Sligo.
+His grandmother Isabella was once a lady in waiting to Mary of Modena at the Château de Saint-Germain-en-Laye outside Paris.

+Furthermore, His mother was a niece of the only catholic allowed to practice as a barrister under the Penal laws, Terence MacDonagh of Creevagh, County Sligo, who helped his father regain a mere 800 acres at Bellanagare of the families former estates.
+Another uncle of his mother was Rev. Thaddeus Francis O'Rourke, outlawed Catholic Bishop of Killala, and once chaplain and personal assistant of Prince Eugene of Savoy.

-Charles O'Conor was born in 1710, in County Sligo, to a cadet branch of the land-owning family of O'Conor Don and was sent for his education to Father Walter Skelton's school in Dublin.
-He grew up in an environment that celebrated Gaelic culture and heritage.
+After initially attending a hedge school taught by the surviving Franciscans of Creevelea Abbey while also being tutored by his great uncle Rev. Thaddeus Francis O'Rourke, O'Conor was then sent for his education to Father Walter Skelton's school in Dublin.
+He grew up in an environment that celebrated Gaelic culture and heritage, while also emphasizing the study of the Classics.
 He began collecting and studying ancient manuscripts at an early age.

-His marriage brought him financial stability so that he could devote himself to his writing, but he was widowed in 1750, within a year of his father's death.
-When his eldest son Denis married in 1760, he gave up the residence at Bellanagare to him and moved into a small cottage that he had built on the estate.
+His marriage to Catherine O'Hagan daughter of a Merchant named John O'Hagan of Boyle, County Roscommon brought him financial stability so that he could devote himself to his writing, but he was widowed in 1750, within a year of his father's death.
+When his eldest son Denis married in 1760, he gave up the residence at Bellanagare to him and moved into a smaller house that he had built on the estate, which he called the Hermitage.
 He would devote the remainder of his life to the collection and study of Irish manuscripts, to the publication of dissertations, and especially to the cause of Irish and Catholic emancipation.

 In the 1749 census of the Diocese of Elphin, O'Conor was listed as having 4 servants in Bellanagare and 5 couples living on his land who also worked as servants.